11 Useful Lessons That You Can Learn From Failure

 - Learn what you can from the experience and improve

 If you’ve picked number 3, congratulations – you’re already on the right path.
-You might even know some (or even all!) of the tips that I’ve listed below.
+You might even know some (or even all!) of the life lessons that I’ve listed below.
 But not everyone is as blessed as you are.
 Sad as it may seem, most people are much more likely to pick option 1 or 2.
 They’re much more inclined to either ignore the problem and risk making the same mistake over and over or just give up on everything, push themselves into a dark corner and wallow in sadness.
 Alas, saying “Woe is me” has never helped anyone succeed.
 So pull up your sleeves and get ready to pull yourself up by your bootstraps!

 Failure Teaches Humility